Welcome to EPHS Activities

 EPHS provides locker rooms for athletics and Phy Ed.
 Please note the following:

-- Varsity locker rooms are for after-school athletic department use only.
+- Varsity locker rooms are for after-school athletic teams only.
 Phy Ed students are to use the Phy Ed locker rooms.

 - No cleated shoes are to be worn in the locker area.

-- Each athlete is responsible for making sure that their locker is kept locked and is cleaned out at the conclusion of the season.
+- Each athlete is responsible for making sure that their locker is cleaned out at the conclusion of the season.

-- Lockers will be emptied at the end of each season for cleaning.
+- Lockers will be emptied by EPHS Maintenance Staff at the end of each season for cleaning.
+(Cleaning dates will be posted and announced.)

-- Items left in lockers will be kept for one week, and then donated to charity.
+- Items left in lockers AFTER the season is over will be kept in "Lost & Found" for one week, and then donated to charity.

 - The school facilities are available for students to participate in a number of activities.

-- The recreational activities are open to all students.
+- The recreational activities are open to all high school students.

 - There is no coaching of the skills and techniques of activities provided in the interscholastic program.